Understanding of the properties of neural network approaches for transient light curve approximations: Introduction

-Gaussian processes is also a popular method of Supernova light curve characterization since it was used first time for the purpose of SN~Ia absolute magnitude at peak standardization by \citet{2013ApJ...766...84K}. \citet{2022MNRAS.512.3266M} propose GP instead of commonly used light-curve templates for data-driven SN~Ia fitting. \citep{2022arXiv220614816S} used GP-approximated light curve to get rising time and declination rate of SN Type~II and IIb and study their morphology and genealogy.
-Authors of \citep{2021arXiv211205897S} proposed to use 2-D Gaussian Processes for light-curve forecasting for the purpose of optimization of the follow-up strategy.
+GP has also become a popular method of SN light curve characterization since it was first used for standardization of the peak SN~Ia absolute magnitude \citep{2013ApJ...766...84K}. \citet{2022MNRAS.512.3266M} proposed a GP instead of commonly used light-curve templates for the data-driven SN~Ia fitting. \citet{10.1093/mnras/stac3523} use a GP-approximated light curve to get the rising time and the decline rate of SN Type~II and IIb and study their morphology and genealogy. \citet{10.1007/978-3-030-96600-3_5} proposed using 2D GP for light-curve forecasting to optimize the follow-up strategy.

-In this work, we consider different neural network models such as Multilayer Perceptron (MLP), Bayesian Neural Networks (BNN), and Normalizing Flows (NF) as an alternatives for the light curves approximation.
-We demonstrate that observations of a single light curve are enough to provide good quality fit results.
-We compare the approximation quality of the methods with the state-of-the-art approach.
-In addition, we explore how the models affect the indirect physical metrics: binary classification for SN~Ia and the rest transient types, estimation of the light-curve peak.
-Since~\citep{Dobryakov2021} shows a deterioration in quality metrics when applying machine learning models to real data compared to simulation data, we test our models on both the simulated PLAsTiCC and real ZTF data samples.
+In this work, we consider different neural network models such as multilayer perceptron (MLP), Bayesian neural networks (BNN), and normalizing flows (NF) as alternatives to the light curve approximation.
+We demonstrate that these models trained on observations of a single light curve provide a high-quality approximation.
+To prove it, we compare the approximation metrics of the neural network methods with the GP.
+In addition, we explore how the models influence the metrics of indirect physical-motivated tasks such as binary classification for various transients including SNe~Ia as well as the identification of the light-curve peak.
+As~\citet{Dobryakov2021} showed a deterioration in quality metrics when applying machine learning models to real data compared to simulated data, we test our models on both the simulated PLAsTiCC and real ZTF Bright Transient Survey (BTS) datasets.